sahahn/parc_scaling/docs/by_pipeline.md

 ## Inter-Pipeline Comparison

-Alternately, we can compute rankings in an inter-pipeline manner, which means that the initial calculating of Rank is determined by directly comparing all Pipeline-Parcellation pairs for each target variable.
-The different here being inter-pipeline's Mean Rank as out of 660 versus intra as out of 220.
+Alternately, we can compute rankings in an inter-pipeline manner, which means that the initial calculating of Rank is determined by directly comparing all
+Pipeline-Parcellation pairs for each target variable.
+The key difference here being inter-pipeline's measure of mean rank as computed over 660 possible ranks versus intra as over 220 possible ranks.

 We model these results in the same way as with the intra-pipeline comparison, but importantly using the different computation of [mean rank](./intro_to_results#mean-rank).
 We also in this case do not estimate a powerlaw region of scaling as here we are more interested in the full statistical comparison.
-Formula: `log10(Mean_Rank) ~ log10(Size) * C(Pipeline_Type)`.
+Formula: `log10(Mean_Rank) ~ log10(Size) * C(Pipeline)`.

 {% include inter_results1.html %}